 "Every study … has found that a dollar put into university research and science has a payoff of multiple dollars over time in social benefits,” says economist and Stanford University President Jonathan Levin.
 Read more

-The Alumni Association’s UW Impacdt! legislative advocacy program offers alerts on key issues and ways to advocate for funding and policies that support discovery.
+The Alumni Association’s UW Impact! legislative advocacy program offers alerts on key issues and ways to advocate for funding and policies that support discovery.
 Learn more

-The Federal Updates webpage includes a message from President Micheal Drake and link to an Executive Order tracker.
+Federal Updates webpage links to an Executive Order tracker.